esawdust/eagledroppings/README.md

 either don't change it, or you change it in the derivative work, but not the reusable module, or you spend a lot of time re-fixing the nets.

-But with eagleclone, you can simply clone your sch and brd files as many times as needed and create an 8-port hub without having to interact with EAGLE's net-renaming, component renaming dialog box for every wire in your design.
+But with _eagleclone_, you can simply clone your sch and brd files as many times as needed and create an 8-port hub without having to interact with EAGLE's net-renaming, component renaming dialog box for every wire in your design.

-This is similar to but a little different than panelizing a design. eagleclone is really for taking a fragment of a design, say an amplifier design and creating multiple channels each with its own amplifier instance.
+This is similar to but a little different than panelizing a design. _eagleclone_ is really for taking a fragment of a design, say an amplifier design and creating multiple channels each with its own amplifier instance.